subvisual/guides/github/templates/README.md

 This section should list every online resource that is relevante to the project.
 For instance:

-* Link to spec file on Goole Drive
+* Link to spec file on Google Drive
 * Link to Invision files.
 * ...

 About
 -----

-ProjectName is maintained by [Subvisual](http://subvisual.co).
+PROJECT_NAME is maintained by [Subvisual](http://subvisual.co).

 [![Subvisual](https://raw.githubusercontent.com/subvisual/guides/master/github/templates/subvisual_logo_with_name.png)](http://subvisual.co)

-If you need to contact the maintainer use [this](https://trello.com/b/svB6ZSce/areas-of-responsability-dris) trello board, or <a href="mailto:contact@subvisual.co">reach out to us</a> if you don't have access.
+If you need to contact the maintainer, you may <a href="mailto:contact@subvisual.co">reach out to us</a> or use [this](https://trello.com/b/svB6ZSce/areas-of-responsability-dris) Trello board.